ShagunSharma016/Insurance-Risk-and-Claims-Analysis-/README.md

 )
 ```
 ### 💡 What I Learned
-- Analytics isn’t just about numbers — it’s about **understanding the story behind data**.
+- Analytics isn’t just about numbers, it’s about **understanding the story behind data**.
 - I learned how insurance data can reveal customer behavior, risk trends, and claim patterns.
 - Building this project helped me improve my **DAX logic, visualization clarity, and business thinking**.
-- I realized that every dataset has its own rhythm — this one taught me how **data connects to real financial impact and risk insight**.
+- I realized that every dataset has its own rhythm, this one taught me how **data connects to real financial impact and risk insight**.

 ---